 “David Cameron is a supporter of the Hillsborough deal and he now faces the prospect of going to the polls aligned to a party which opposes it.”

 Cameron’s troubles are only compounded by the news in January, in a posting by Nick Watt for the Guardian’s politics blog, that some senior Tories were somewhat uncomfortable at how close their party had become to the UUP.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.